mrismanaziz/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## I asked my date to go to the gym the other day.
+They never showed up.
+That's when I knew we wouldn't work out.